 Why Document Management?

 Contemporary document management systems help to significantly shorten both process run times and the time for the preparation of documents in the company.
 Therefore, a DMS system supports business processes of all kinds.
 Of course, this requires a database supported DMS (see diagram “…..”).
 Certain user groups have access to the documents relevant to them in the DMS, regardless of the location (see diagram “Cloud-DMS”).

-Furthermore, a DMS should also flank, improve and simplify other processes.
+Furthermore, a document management system should also flank, improve and simplify other business processes.
 For example HR processes, incoming invoice processing, P2P-processes etc. The keyword here is “DMS Workflow”.
-Essentially, workflow means the fact that the document management combines and automates further tasks.
-For example, deadline monitoring, escalation management, holiday cover etc.
+Essentially, workflow means the fact that the document management combines and automates further tasks, for example deadline monitoring, escalation management, holiday cover etc.

 How does a digital document management system work?